acousineau/treehouse/css_layout_techniques/notes.md

 If the site is viewed in IE9 - you can tell that flexbox is NOT supported - so we need to add styles that clean up the layout when flexbox isn't available.

+## Grid Layout

+### Understanding Grids

+Alignment, Positioning, Floating, Clearfix are usually built into a Grid System.
+Very versatile and simple, usually responsive as well.

+We just need to think of our layout as a set of rows and columns.

+The Components:
+Max Number of Columns: 12
+Fixed Pixel Values for Context: 65px
+Margin (Gutter) for separation: All but first column in row a 20px left gutter